 Massage therapy used for health management

-Treatment goals were met
+Treatment goals were met.

 The occurrence of regular appointments

-The study drives home the point that to keep massage clients coming back, you need to understand why they are coming to you in the first place by asking questions and explaining what you are going to do and how well the massage will meet their needs.
+The study drives home the point that to keep massage clients coming back, you need to understand why they are coming to you in the first place by asking questions and explaining what you are going to do and how well the message will meet their needs.
 From there, make the experience memorable.

 Since the customer is and will always be king, don’t overlook the need for outstanding customer service.
-It can start with making it easy for clients to book appointments online and email reminders to rebook appointments.
+It can make it easy for clients to book appointments online and email reminders to rebook appointments.
 Don’t always rely on the Internet to keep in touch; make it personal.
-Call to confirm appointments or reschedule if something comes up, send holiday and even birthday and anniversary greetings, and drop notes or call clients who haven’t been in for a while just to say “hi, we’ve missed you.
+Call to confirm appointments or reschedule if something comes up, send holiday and even birthday and anniversary greetings, and drop notes or call clients who haven’t been in for a while to say “hi, we’ve missed you.